xtity/docker-centos7-elixir-phoenix/README.md

 # docker-centos7-elixir-phoenix

-This is a Docker image project with CentOS, Elixir, and Phoenix.
+This is a Docker image project with CentOS 7, Elixir, and Phoenix.

 ## Requirement
 ### Installed these